afa7789/EthereumRIO2022/README.md

 ## Ethereum RIO Bootcamp 2022
 The Ethereum RIO bootcamp 2022 was a hosted event before the Ethereum RIO 2022 main event//conference.

 The event purpose was of form more web3 developers, by teaching not only blockchain but smart contracts too.
+We learned the concepts of it, keywords, some background history on they why of each feature.
+We learned how to deploy, use test-nets, faucets and much more.

 After completing the course we would have a more broad knowledge of what is blockchain, dApps and be able to understand how smart contracts works, from creation to deployment and validation.